arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 > All known use cases of require_dependency have been eliminated with Zeitwerk.
 You should grep the project and delete
 > them.

-But first, we wanted to make sure that we understand why this file was even there and what is the story behind it.
+But first, we wanted to make sure that we understood why this file was even there and what is the story behind it.
 It started with an ominous comment:

 ```ruby